malgorithms/toffee/README.md

 ```

 Note that the indentations before the 'if' and the 'else' are technically different,
 as the `if` has only 1 space before it, and the `else` has 2.
-If you're writing
-multiple lines of CoffeeScript, it's better style to separate these lines anyway:
+This is better style anyway:

 GOOD
 ```html